Lebus004/CarRental/README.md

 - **UC-4 [User Authentication]:**
   The User or Admin can log in to access personalized or administrative features based on their role.
 - **UC-5 [Manage Bookings (User)]:**
-  The user can create, update, or delete their own car bookings.
+  The user can create or delete their own car bookings.
 - **UC-6 [Manage Bookings (Admin)]:**
-  The Admin can view, create, update, or delete any bookings for the user in the system.
+  The Admin can view, create, or delete any bookings for the user in the system.
 - **UC-7 [View Booking Cost]:**
   The user can view the calculated cost of a booking based on the rental duration.